MORE Power lowers May bills despite fuel cost hike

-Consumers in Iloilo City will see lower electricity bills this May after MORE Electric and Power Corp.
+Iloilo City consumers will see lower electricity bills this May after MORE Electric and Power Corp.
 (MORE Power) reduced the power rate to cushion the impact of rising global fuel prices and higher generation costs.

 The Razon-led firm said on Monday that residential rates dropped to P11.8710 per kilowatt-hour (kWh) from P12.14 per kWh in April, while commercial rates declined to P11.00 per kWh from P11.27 per kWh.